prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

 ## Conclusion

-We covered five essential design patterns — factory, singleton, builder, observer, and pipeline — and showed how each one improves a real PySpark data pipeline.
+We covered five essential design patterns, factory, singleton, builder, observer, and pipeline, and showed how each one improves a real PySpark data pipeline.
 Used together they cover most production needs: flexible data sources, shared resources, configurable transforms, event fan-out, and readable ETL chains.
-The next step is to try each one on a small PySpark job of your own — nothing locks the lessons in faster than running the code.
+The next step is to try each one on a small PySpark job of your own, nothing locks the lessons in faster than running the code.